brooke-k/ensf409-project-group22/README.md

 *The presentation video can be found in an independant zip file within the same dropbox, or at the link above.*

+*Copies of certain tests, including those for classes DatabaseIO and PriceOptimizer, are located in separate files to allow for tests to be run on those classes as isolated instances.
+They are intended to be used for debugging and finetuning certain individual classes.*

+*All unit tests for 'Supply Chain Manager', including tests which can also be found in other test files, are contained in "SupplyChainTest.java", to allow for all 81 total tests to be run in one operation.*

 ----------------------------------------------------------------------

 ## About the Program